Formula One: Manufacturers' decline and return of the privateers

 The three teams that debuted in 2010 all disappeared within seven years of their debuts.
 HRT (top) departed the series in 2012, whilst Caterham (middle), and Manor (bottom) left in 2014 and 2016, respectively.

 In 2008 and 2009, Honda, BMW, and Toyota all withdrew from Formula One racing within a year, blaming the economic recession.
 This resulted in the end of manufacturer dominance of the sport.
-The Honda F1 team went through a management buyout to become Brawn GP, with Ross Brawn and Nick Fry running and owning the majority of the organisation.
+The Honda F1 team went through a management buyout to become Brawn GP, with Ross Brawn and Nick Fry owning and running the majority of the organisation.
 Brawn GP laid off hundreds of employees, but won the year's world championships.
-BMW F1 was bought out by the original founder of the team, Peter Sauber.
-The Lotus F1 Team (Note: This is not the same team as the 1954–1994 or 2010–2011 iterations.) was another, formerly manufacturer-owned team that reverted to "privateer" ownership, together with the buy-out of the Renault team by Genii Capital investors.
-A link with its previous owners, however, still survived, with its car continuing to be powered by a Renault engine until 2018.
+BMW F1 was bought out by the founder of the team, Peter Sauber.
+The Lotus F1 Team (Note: This is not the same entity as the 1954–1994 or 2010–2011 iterations.) was another, formerly manufacturer-owned team that reverted to "privateer" ownership, together with the buy-out of the Renault team by Genii Capital investors.
+A link with its previous owners, however, still survived, with its car continuing to be powered by a Renault engine until 2018, except for 2015, when Lotus used Mercedes engines.

 McLaren also announced that it was to reacquire the shares in its team from Mercedes-Benz.
 McLaren's partnership with Mercedes was reported to have started to sour after the former was guilty of spying on Ferrari.
 Hence, during the 2010 season, Mercedes-Benz re-entered the series as a manufacturer after it purchased Brawn GP and split with McLaren after 15 seasons with the team.

 During the season, Formula One was gripped by the FIA–FOTA dispute.
 FIA President Max Mosley proposed numerous cost-cutting measures for the next season, including an optional budget cap for the teams; teams electing to take the budget cap would be granted greater technical freedom, adjustable front and rear wings, and an engine not subject to a rev limiter.
 The Formula One Teams Association (FOTA) believed that allowing some teams to have such technical freedom would have created a two-tier championship, and thus requested urgent talks with the FIA.
-Talks broke down and the FOTA teams, with the exception of Williams and Force India, announced that 'they had no choice' but to form a breakaway championship series.
+Talks broke down and the FOTA teams, with the exception of Williams and Force India, announced that "they had no choice" but to form a breakaway championship series.